-Activity in services sector shows big rebound in June
+Activity in services sector shows record rebound in June

 The Institute for Supply Management said Monday that its service sector index rose to 57.1 in June, up from a reading of 45.4 in May.
 Any reading above 50 means that the service sector, where the majority of Americans work, is expanding.

+The June advance was 11.5-percentage points higher than the Mayreading.
+It was the largest percentage point gain in the history of the services index which goes back to 1997.
+The April decline in the index had been the biggest point-drop on record.
+Before the April and May setbacks, the index had been in expansion territory for 122 months.

-Last week, the June ISM manufacturing index rebounded to a reading of 52.6 after registering big declines in the two previous months.
+Last week, ISM reported that its manufacturing index rebounded to a reading of 52.6 after registering big declines in the two previous months.

 The reading for services index was better-than-expected but did still left concerns about what rising virus cases could do to efforts by restaurants, bars and other service businesses to stay open.